 I miss seeing him every day.

-I’ve also been suffering with severe anxiety since the fire.
+I’ve also been suffering from severe anxiety since the fire.
 So has my youngest son Trace.
 In fact, once the metal cages went up and the restoration for the building began, Trace’s mood and attitude began to change.
 I had no idea he was feeling so badly inside, missing his brother and now living like prisoners in our home.

 We moved here almost two and half years ago, and in that time we were under construction for just over 15 months as they had to completely gut the grounds and tore off our balconies and windows and did re-framing.